nd-z/modemo/README.md

 ## Frontend Components
 + React frontend
-	+ Possible use of Facebook API?
+	+ Facebook API login for personalized analysis
+	+ No login for general-purpose bias detection
 + API (using Apiary) to dictate communication between frontend/backend
-+ For the Youtube idea, a convenient way for the user to get info from a comment section
-+ For the article idea, a convenient way for the user to get info about the article

 ## Backend Components
++ Backend handler for bridging communication between other backend modules
++ Skip-thought sentiment classification module
-+ Facebook API handler to pull personal data for classification, namely
++ Facebook crawler to grab personal user content for bias analysis
 	+ liked posts/pages
 	+ personal posts
 	+ TBD
-+ Skip-thought sentiment classification module
++ Article crawler to grab content for bias analysis in general usage
-+ Webcrawler to find and classify personal user data
++ Optional: Django/PostgreSQL to store/compare FB user data from each times that they log in?
-+ Django and PostgreSQL DB to store user data for personalized conversation
+	+ Would be a cool way to see how much bias you're getting recently vs. last time you checked